adrianhelvik/funky-di/README.md

 You can use angular style injection (see `OtherDependency` below), or use default argument values to inject a value (see `Dependecy` below).
+To inject node modules supply a string as the argument.
+Unfortunately relative paths are not supported, and will throw an error.
+A solution is to use `path.resolve(__dirname, 'relative/path-to-file')`

 * Default: "inject"
 * How to change: